 The Street Art Manual is the world’s first book to combine tactical guidance with practical advice on creating street art in public spaces.
-Every type of street art is covered, from graffiti, to light projections, stenciling, subvertising, large scale murals, wheat pasting and aerial art, with each technique illustrated with step-by-step drawings.
+Eleven forms of street art are covered, from graffiti, to light projections, stenciling, subvertising, large scale murals, wheat pasting and aerial art, with each technique illustrated with step-by-step drawings.

 This illicit and tactical handbook delves into the history of street art to bring to the fore artworks that will inspire a new generation of artists to take to the streets in the current age of social and environmental upheaval.